 Some dogs by virtue of their breed or breed characteristics have a predisposition to develop a particular type of cancer.
 In fact, dogs over 80 pounds have been shown to be at least sixty times more likely to develop an osteosarcoma than dogs weighing less than 75 pounds.
 This would include large breeds such as Labradors, Golden Retrievers, German Shepherds, Rottweilers, Dobermans, Weimeraners, Greyhounds and Boxers.
 Other breeds commonly affected include Great Danes, Saint Bernards, Great Pyrenees, Newfoundlands, Bernese Mountain Dogs, and Irish Wolfhounds.152,153,154 It has been well documented that spayed/neutered dogs are significantly more likely to develop osteosarcoma than dogs that are sexually intact.

-Our point is that if a dog, by virtue of its breed/breed characteristics, has a predisposition to develop a certain type of cancer (in this case osteosarcoma) and if spay or neuter has been shown to raise the incidence of this specific cancer, then you should be looking to find a method of sterilization other than spay or neuter in order to minimize the risk of cancer.
+Our point is that if a dog, by virtue of its breed/breed characteristics, has a predisposition to develop a certain type of cancer and if spay or neuter has been shown to raise the incidence of this specific cancer, then you should be looking to find a method of sterilization other than spay or neuter in order to minimize the risk of cancer.
+It appears this issue is best researched by looking at the research for the cancer in question, or by looking at the AKC statistics for the breed itself.

 Immunonutrition therapy is a discipline wherein the goal is to enhance immune system activity by including specific nutrients in the diet.
 This can be an effective adjunct to hormone balancing in dogs.
 In humans it has been shown to be effective in critically ill patients, including those with serious burns.
 Additionally, although many spayed and neutered dogs have an insatiable appetite, others (this would include Billy and our previous spayed dog Sally) are anorexic with chronic diarrhea.